puppetlabs/puppet-specifications/moving_modules.md

 The first is where modules are typically installed to via puppet module tool, r10k, codemanager/filesync.
 The second path typically contains modules that are installed in PE environments, though there is nothing stopping users from manually installing modules there, e.g. `puppet module tool install puppetlabs-apt --target-dir /opt/puppetlabs/puppet/modules`.
 It is important that preinstalled modules do not use those same locations, otherwise, it will confuse package managers.

-We propose a new directory `/opt/puppetlabs/puppet/vendored_modules` to be created at puppet-agent installation time and containing all modules added to puppet-agent at packaging.
+We propose a new directory `/opt/puppetlabs/puppet/vendor_modules` (which parallels ruby's `vendor_ruby`) to be created at puppet-agent installation time and containing all modules added to puppet-agent at packaging.
 The directory should be appended to the default `basemodulepath` so that the modules are available during compilation and application.

 # Resource Type Taxonomy